 Keith Haring’s Berlin Wall Mural spread over across a 300m long portion of the 100-mile Berlin Wall3 (the ‘Berliner Mauer’).
 The project was highly publicized and equally risky for Haring.
 The mural was composed of human figures who were interlinked at their feet and their hands.
 Of course, the interconnected human symbols were designed to signify the quest for unity of people, as opposed to the idea of constructing such an obtrusive wall.
 Haring’s choice of colors matched those found in the German flag: yellow (representing gold), red and black.

 The destruction of the painting

-Unfortunately, the 300-meter stretch Haring had painted the mural was vandalized, destroyed and painted over by other artists by the time the wall came down on 9 November 1991.
-Although the actual mural is no longer there, Keith Haring is often given credit for agitating for free movement of East Berliners to the Federal Republic of West Germany.
+Unfortunately, the 300-meter stretch Haring had painted the mural was vandalized, destroyed and painted over by other artists when the wall came down on 9 November 1991.
+Although the actual mural is no longer there, Keith Haring is often given credit for agitating for the free movement of East Berliners to the Federal Republic of West Germany.

 About the artist

 Born Keith Allen Haring in 1958 in Reading, Pennsylvania, Keith Haring was one of the most prolific American pop artists.
 His paintings grew out of the NYC street culture of the 1980s.
 He was a painter, a street artist, a social rights activist and an avid HIV/AIDS awareness movement advocate, all wrapped into one.
 He was known for whipping up colorful and artistic murals on New York streets, subway stations and even cars.
 Funny enough, he was famous for referring to the subways as his “lab.”
 Since the early 1980s, Haring started organizing exhibitions at the popular Club 574.